Pen – FrøyaRingen (NYTEK23)

 6.3 Lifting of pen

-For lifting operations, it is recommended to use 2 pcs. of wide lifting straps with a distance of ca. 3m or more in order to get 2 brackets between the lifting contact points.
+For lifting operations, it is recommended to use 2 pcs. of wide lifting straps ca. 3m from eachother to get 2 brackets between the lifting contact points.
 The straps must be placed around each of the pipes in the floating collar, not around the sinker tube.
 Work angle: β < 30°.
 (The angle between the strap and a vertical line).
-Maximum allowed lifting height from the water level is 3m.
+The maximum allowed lifting height from the water level is 3m.

 315 | 90mm/3T |